PositivWarrior/PositivWarrior/README.md

 A photographer portfolio site on the MERN stack with Admin Panel.
 Using AWS S3 for photo storage and DnD features for custom photo placement.

 #### [🚛 ML Vri](https://github.com/PositivWarrior/mlvri)
-A simple moving/renovation company website on the MERN stack.
+A simple moving/renovation company website on MERN stack.
 Using Framer-motion tool to make it more alive.

 ---

 ### 🌟 Let's Connect!